 NADB Funding: 2.53M USD

-With its own resources, leveraged borrowings and grants from the Environmental Protection Agency (EPA), NADB is transforming border communities with sustainable infrastructure, benefiting 17 million residents in the border region.
+With its own resources, leveraged borrowings and grants from the Environmental Protection Agency (EPA), NADB is helping transform border communities with sustainable infrastructure that preserves, protects and/or enhances the environment.

 in Loans and Grants